vite-pwa/vite-plugin-pwa/docs/guide/static-assets.md

 <br />
 <br />

-If you use `generateWS` strategy, then you need to configure `globPatterns` inside `workbox` plugin option:
+If you use `generateSW` strategy, then you need to configure `globPatterns` inside `workbox` plugin option:

 ```ts
 VitePWA({